-Interim MD&A - Quarterly Highlights Three months ended March 31, 2023 (Expressed in United States Dollars)
+Interim MD&A - Quarterly Highlights Six months ended June 30, 2023 (Expressed in United States Dollars)

-Government approvals and permits are currently, and may in the future be, required in connection with the exploration and evaluation assets.
-To the extent such approvals are required and not obtained, the Company may be restricted or prohibited from proceeding with planned exploration or development activities.
-Failure to comply with applicable laws, regulations and permitting requirements may result in enforcement actions thereunder, including orders issued by regulatory or judicial authorities causing operations to cease or be curtailed, and may include corrective measures requiring capital expenditures, installation of additional equipment, or remedial actions.
 Parties engaged in mining operations may be required to compensate those suffering loss or damage by reason of the mining activities and may be liable for civil or criminal fines or penalties imposed for violations of applicable laws or regulations.
 Amendments to current laws, regulations and permitting requirements, or more stringent application of existing laws, could have a material adverse impact on the Company and cause increases in capital expenditures or production costs or require abandonment or delays in development of properties or reductions in levels of production at producing properties.